0x1000000/SqExpress/Readme.md

 It can be used together with the “Code First” concept when you declare SQL tables as C# classes with possibility to generate recreation scripts for a target platform (MS SQL or Postgres SQL)

+This an article that explains the library principles: ["Syntax Tree and Alternative to LINQ in Interaction with SQL Databases"](https://itnext.io/syntax-tree-and-alternative-to-linq-in-interaction-with-sql-databases-656b78fe00dc?source=friends_link&sk=f5f0587c08166d8824b96b48fe2cf33c)

 # Content
 1. [Get Started](#get-started)
 2. [Recreating Table](#recreating-table)